cybercongress/cybernomics/bostrom/README.md

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}cyberlinks\_per\_day = 9 \cdot cyberlinks\_trasactions\_coeff \cdot agents\_count^{-0.3} %2B extra\_links %2B guaranteed\_links"></p>

-**NOT IMPLEMENTED!!!**
 `extra_links` count depends on UX specifics, such as setting the name of a neuron, following (proportion of neurons) and extra:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}extra\_links ~ f( agents\_count, setting name, following, extra )">

 Also, the founding team envisions some basic stuff to cyberlink such as naming systems and tokens.
 So we can rely on this demand too.

-We left `guaranteed_links` count equal to 0 but it can be changed in the future.
+We left `extra_links` and `guaranteed_links` count equal to 0 but it can be changed in the future.

 ![cyberLinks Demand Forecast](images/cyberlinks_demand_forecast.png)